michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.2.0 =
+- Added the `show_post_count` argument for the `taxonomy` field type and made it enabled by default.
 - Added the widget factory class and the examples of creating widgets with the framework in the demo plugin.
 - Fixed a bug in the `autocomplete` custom field type that the default post type slug was not set properly when the page that the field is displayed contains the `post_type` query key in the url.